Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 1.4.8 was released on 11th February 2018 and is installed on all routegadget.co.uk sites.
+Version 1.5 was released on 28th July 2018 and is installed on all routegadget.co.uk sites.

-This is a minor release with two new features:
+This includes a refactored back end which should be totally transparent to users, but means we can start thinking seriously about a new and improved front end.
+There are two changes that might be useful:

-* When selecting runners for replay you can now select only those who have drawn or uploaded a route.
-Select the "Routes" checkbox rather than the "All" checkbox on the results tab.
-Thanks to Robin Strain for finally prompting me to add something I had kept thinking would be a good idea.
+* GPS adjustment has been significantly improved, so it is now possible to make sensible adjustments between two locked points.

-* An option has been added to the RG2 manager to sort the results file, which is done by course, then position, then time and finally name.
-The majority of users will not need to select this option, since their results file will already be in a sensible order.
-Thanks to Mikko K from Finland for the original pull request.
+* Manager dialogs should now be aligned correctly if you are running Firefox on LINUX.

 ## User Guide and Introductory Videos